Canonical Relativized Cylindric Set Algebras and Weak Associativity: Canonical Extensions

-\section{Canonical extensions}
+\section{Canonical Extensions}

-J\'onsson-Tarski~\cite{MR0044502,MR0045086} proved that every Boolean algebra with completely additive operators has a canonical extension, and the extension satisfies the same equations (involving the completely additive operators) as the original algebra.
-From this they conclude that every relation algebra has a canonical extension.
+A {\bf positive equation} is one that involves only $+$, $\bp$, constants, $\rp$, and $\con\blank$, but not complementation.
+Examples include axioms \eqref{ra1}, \eqref{ra2}, \eqref{ra4}--\eqref{ra9}, the alternative axioms listed in \SS\ref{sect1}, the semi-associative law, and the associative law.
+J\'onsson-Tarski \cite{MR0044502,MR0045086} proved that every Boolean algebra with completely additive operators has a canonical extension, and the extension satisfies the same positive equations as the original algebra.
+From this they conclude that the canonical extension of a relation algebra is a relation algebra.
 For details see \cite{MR1935083}, \cite{MR2269199}, or \cite{zbMATH06783011} (recommended).
-The J\'onsson-Tarski results apply to $\WA$ because $\rp$ and $\con\blank$ are completely additive by~\eqref{zx1699} and \eqref{ca} below.
+The J\'onsson-Tarski results apply to $\WA$ because $\rp$ and $\con\blank$ are completely additive by \eqref{zx1699} and \eqref{ca} in \SS12.
+Indeed, by \cite[Theorem 4.2]{MR662049}, every weakly associative relation algebra has a canonical extension that is in $\WA$.
+(Since the associative laws are positive, the same applies to $\SA$ and $\RA$.)
+The canonical extension of an algebra is complete and atomic, but all we need in the proof of Theorem \ref{(10)} is that every $\WA$ is a subalgebra of an atomic $\WA$.